Point-Voxel Absorbing Graph Representation Learning for Event Stream based Recognition: Introduction

-To sum up, the main contributions of this paper are follows: \begin{itemize} \item We propose a novel absorbing graph model for event data representation.
-It can capture the importances of nodes and thus be fully aware of all node representations when summarizing them for graph-level representation.
+$\bullet$ We propose a novel absorbing graph model for event data representation.
+It can capture the importance of nodes and thus be fully aware of all node representations when summarizing them for graph-level representation.
 It also conveys global information in each node's message aggregation and thus can capture the global information more effectively in each node's representation.

-\item We design a novel absorbing graph convolutional network (AGCN) to capture both local and global structures for better learning of the proposed absorbing graph representation. \item We propose a dual-stream graph representation learning framework for event-based recognition.
-It ensures the high efficiency of calculation and makes dense events to be better expressed and information preserved. \end{itemize}
+$\bullet$ We design a novel absorbing graph convolutional network (AGCN) to capture both local and global structures for better learning of the proposed absorbing graph representation.

+$\bullet$ We propose a dual-stream graph representation learning framework for event-based recognition.
+It ensures the high efficiency of calculation and makes dense events to be better expressed and information preserved.

-Extensive experiments on multiple event based classification datasets fully validated the effectiveness of our model.
+Extensive experiments on multiple event-based classification datasets fully validated the effectiveness of our model.
 We achieve $99.1\%$, $99.7\%$, $99.7\%$ on the N-MNIST~\cite{orchard2015nmnist}, DVS128-Gait-Day~\cite{wang2021eventgait3Dgraph}, and ASL-DVS~\cite{bi2020graph} dataset, respectively.

 The rest of this paper is organized as follows: In section~\ref{sec:relatedworks}, we review the related works on event-based recognition and graph neural networks.
 In section~\ref{sec:method}, we introduce our proposed method with a focus on the overview of our method, initial event representation, absorbing graph representation learning, classification head, and network training.
 Then, we conduct extensive experiments in section~\ref{sec:experiments}, and summarize our paper in section~\ref{sec:conclusion}.